Welcome to Bridge School Beginners!

 Our Phone Number: (802) 388-3498

 Bridge School Beginners is a high-quality, full-day, year-round preschool program for children ages three to five years.
-Our preschool program runs from 8am-3:30 pm twelve months of the year with an aftercare option until 4:30 starting in Fall 2023.
+Our preschool program runs from 8am-3:30 pm twelve months of the year with an aftercare option until 4:30.

-We have two preschool classrooms open, one classroom for 12 children aged 4-5 years old, and our second classroom for 8 children aged 3-4 years old.
-Each classroom has two co-teachers and a teaching assistant for support in both classrooms.
+We have two preschool classrooms open, one classroom for 10 children aged 4-5 years old with a lead teacher and our second classroom for about 7 children aged 3-4 years old with one lead teacher.
 We ensure low child to teacher ratios for the best individualized learning experience.

 Mission Statement